montyly/gueb/README.md

 You can launch GUEB on all the possible entry points:
 ```
-gueb -reil gnome-nettool -funcs-file gnome-nettool-entry-points -output_dir results -type 2
+gueb -reil gnome-nettool -funcs-file gnome-nettool-entry-points -output-dir results -type 2
 ```
--type 2 launches the analysis on a set of entry points and is needed with -funcs-file.
+`-type 2` launches the analysis on a set of entry points and is needed with `-funcs-file`.
+Be sure to create the directory `results` prio GUEB execution.

 GUEB will detect 5 use-afte-free (4 false positives, 1 true positive).
 The real one is located in info_nic_changed :